What Does it Take to Be a Social Science Research Assistant?

 - Project Coordinator

-In 2016, there was an estimated number of 34,000 jobs in the United States for Social Science Research Assistant.
+There were about 34,000 jobs for Social Science Research Assistant in 2016 (in the United States).
 New jobs are being produced at a rate of 4.4% which is below the national average.
 The Bureau of Labor Statistics predicts 1,500 new jobs for Social Science Research Assistant by 2026.
 Due to new job openings and attrition, there will be an average of 4,100 job openings in this field each year.

 The states with the most job growth for Social Science Research Assistant are Utah, Idaho, and Colorado.
 Watch out if you plan on working in Connecticut, New Jersey, or Tennessee.
 These states have the worst job growth for this type of profession.